spotlightpa/poor-richard/content/_index.md

 {{<content-header>}}Unprecedented collaboration{{</content-header>}}

 Spotlight PA combines the strengths of [The Philadelphia Inquirer](https://www.inquirer.com), [Pittsburgh Post-Gazette](https://www.post-gazette.com) and [PennLive/The Patriot-News](https://www.pennlive.com) in a historic commitment to investigative reporting on the state government and beyond.
 Additional partners — including [PA Post](www.papost.org), a project of [WITF](www.witf.org), and [LNP Media Group](https://lnpmediagroup.com)/[The Caucus](https://caucuspa.com/) — allow us to share resources and maximize audience and reporting power for the public.
-We intend to provide our content _free of charge_ to newsrooms across the state.
+We intend to provide our content _free of charge_ to newsrooms across the state to help bolster local media and better serve the public.

 {{<partner-logos>}}